 Regency Robotics demonstrates how a student-led engineering project can grow beyond a single event into a sustainable community program.
 By combining engineering design, educational planning, volunteer leadership, and community partnerships, the project established a repeatable model for expanding access to STEM education through public libraries.

 As Regency Robotics continues to grow, each workshop contributes new ideas, participant feedback, and implementation improvements that strengthen the RAIL framework.
+The next phase will test whether the model developed at Regency Park Library can be successfully expanded to additional library locations.
 Together, they demonstrate how engineering, community partnerships, and student leadership can create sustainable STEM education opportunities for libraries and the communities they serve.

 The Regency Robotics student volunteer team following the Summer 2026 workshop.
 Their leadership, mentoring, and technical support helped transform a Girl Scout Gold Award project into a sustainable library STEM program.